Rail transport in New Zealand: Long-distance passenger services

-As of 2023, there are only five long-distance passenger routes: the Capital Connection between Wellington and Palmerston North, the Northern Explorer between Auckland and Wellington, the Coastal Pacific between Picton and Christchurch, the TranzAlpine between Christchurch and Greymouth, and Te Huia between Hamilton and Auckland Strand.
+As of 2026 there are long-distance passenger routes: the Northern Explorer between Auckland and Wellington, the TranzAlpine between Christchurch and Greymouth, the Southerner between Christchurch and Dunedin, Te Huia between Hamilton and Auckland, the Coastal Pacific between Picton and Christchurch, and the Capital Connection between Wellington and Palmerston North.
+The Mainlander was launched in 2026 by Mainland Rail, and operates between Christchurch and Invercargill.

-Dunedin Railways operates tourist trains out of Dunedin, with frequent services on part of the former Otago Central Railway line and occasional services north from Dunedin to Palmerston.
+Dunedin Railways Limited, trading as Dunedin Railway Station operates tourist trains out of Dunedin, with frequent services on the Taieri Gorge Railway (part of the former Otago Central Railway) line and occasional services north from Dunedin to Palmerston.
 This service was mothballed in the wake of the COVID-19 pandemic, but has since restarted with a reduced timetable.

 Mixed trains were "once the backbone of the New Zealand railway passenger system" on branch and even main lines, but the last scheduled mixed train ran between Whangarei and Opua on 6 June 1977.
 With a "rake of assorted wagons" and one or two passenger carriages, often listed as "goods with car" in timetables, they were slow, often stopping and shunting wagons en route.
 In the 1930s they ran from Christchurch to Springfield on the Midland line, and into the 1950s overnight between Christchurch and Dunedin.
 On the North Island Main Trunk they ran during the day while the expresses ran at night.
 On the Okahukura-Stratford line they lasted to the early 1970s.

 In the 1950s and 1960s, most provincial routes had railcar and locomotive-hauled passenger services.
-In 1965, 25 million passengers travelled by rail; by 1998 the number had decreased to 11.7 million.
+In 1965, there were 25 million passenger rail trips; by 1998 the number had decreased to 11.7 million.
 A number of services came to an end in the early 2000s, including the Waikato Connection between Hamilton and Auckland, the Kaimai Express between Auckland and Tauranga, the Geyserland Express between Auckland and Rotorua, the Bay Express between Wellington and Napier, the Southerner between Christchurch and Invercargill and the Northerner night service between Auckland and Wellington.

 Two further long distance scheduled passenger services, the Northern Explorer and Coastal Pacific ended their services in December 2021.
-On April 12, 2022, KiwiRail announced the return of the Northern Explorer and Coastal Pacific services in September, alongside new multi day excursion trains at a later date.
+On 12 April 2022, KiwiRail announced the return of the Northern Explorer and Coastal Pacific services in September, alongside new multi day excursion trains at a later date.

-Horizons Regional Council's 2021-2031 Regional Land Transport Plan noted that KiwiRail is considering a "connector service" which would link the districts' populations to urban services.
+Horizons Regional Council's 2021–2031 Regional Land Transport Plan noted that KiwiRail is considering a "connector service" which would link the districts' populations to urban services.
 It also noted that rail service between Whanganui and Palmerston North could be established.
 The Plan proposes to replace the Capital Connection, a long-range commuter train, with a modern and larger train fleet that could operate at a higher frequency.